DevMountain/react-2-afternoon/README.md

 ### Instructions

 Create a `handleChange` method on the `EmployeeEditor` component that takes in what property to change and what value to give that property as parameters.
-Also we want to update `notModified` on state from `true` to `false` since a modification has occured.
+Also we want to update `notModified` on state from `true` to `false` since a modification has occurred.

 <details>